All users of this Site understand and agree to the following:

 #3.
 Minimum Exam Score Required for Completion

 To receive a Food Handler Certification, students must score a minimum of 70% on the final exam.
-Upon successful completion of the exam, two sizes of Food Handler Certificates – one wallet card-size and one A4-size – will be immediately available to the student for download.
-Certificates are not mailed students.
+Upon successful completion of the exam a valid food handler certificate will be immediately available for download.
+Certificates are not mailed to students.